-Sellers who use the FBA service send their products to the Amazon distribution center, which stores them until there is an order to be shipped.
-Once the order is received, the product of interest will be packaged and sent directly by the Amazon staff.
+Sellers who use the FBA service send their products to the Amazon distribution center, which stores them until an order needs to be shipped.
+Once the order is received, the product will be packaged and sent directly by the Amazon staff.

-FBM instead indicates “Fulfillment by Merchant”, ie managed by the sellers themselves.
+FBM instead indicates “Fulfillment by Merchant”, which means that it is managed by the sellers themselves.
 Here we are in a completely different situation.

 In the FBM the inventory, warehousing and shipping processes are in the hands of the seller.
-The seller then uses his own resources to manage the processes, and will be fully responsible for every aspect of the processes.
+The seller then uses his own resources to manage the process, and will be fully responsible for every aspect of the operation.